-9.30 Set Read Parameters (C0h)
+9.29 Set Read Parameters (C0h)

-In QPI mode, to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency, "Set Read Parameters (C0h)" instruction can be used to configure the number of dummy clocks for "Fast Read (0Bh)", "4IO Read (EBh)" & "Burst Read with Wrap (0Ch)" & "Read SFDP Mode (5Ah)" instructions, and to configure the number of bytes of "Wrap Length" for the "Burst Read with Wrap (0Ch)" instruction.
+In QPI mode, to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency, "Set Read Parameters (C0h)" instruction can be used to configure the number of dummy clocks for "Fast Read (0Bh)", "4IO Read (EBh)", "DTR 4IO Read (EDh)" and "Read SFDP Mode (5Ah)" instructions.

 In Standard SPI mode, the "Set Read Parameters (C0h)" instruction is not accepted.
 The dummy clocks for various Fast Read instructions in Standard/Dual/Quad SPI mode are configured by DC bit.
-The "Wrap Length" is set by W5-4 bit in the "Set Burst with Wrap (77h)" instruction.
 This setting will remain unchanged when the device is switched from Standard SPI mode to QPI mode.

-The default "Wrap Length" after a power up or a Reset instruction and the default number of dummy clocks can refer to the following table.
-The number of dummy clocks is only programmable for "Fast Read (0Bh)", "4IO Read (EBh)" & "Burst Read with Wrap (0Ch)" instructions in the QPI mode.
-Whenever the device is switched from SPI mode to QPI mode, the number of dummy clocks should be set again, prior to any 0Bh, EBh or 0Ch instructions.
+The default number of dummy clocks after a power up or a Reset instruction is 12 for STR mode and 10 for DTR mode.
+The number of dummy clocks is only programmable for "Fast Read (0Bh)", "4IO Read (EBh)", "DTR Fast Read (0Dh)", "DTR 4IO Read (EDh)" instructions in the QPI mode.
+Whenever the device is switched from SPI mode to QPI mode, the number of dummy clocks should be set again, prior to any read instructions.